mina-builders-team/anon-aadhaar-o1js/README.md

 ## How to run benchmark
 [Benchmark Results](./benchmark.md)

-When benchmark is ran with the following command, you should obtain a table as the same format as in the `benchmark.md`.
+When the benchmark is run using the following command, it should produce a table in the same format as shown in `benchmark.md`.

 ```sh
 npm run benchmark